-DECagent 90 Community in DEChub 900 MultiSwitch

-Important community considerations apply when you use a DECagent 90 in a DEChub 900 MultiSwitch.
+DECagent 90 Community in DEChub 900 MultiSwitch Important community considerations apply when you use a DECagent 90 in a DEChub 900 MultiSwitch.
 For example, if you want to manage a DECbridge 90 with a DECagent 90 in a DEChub 900 MultiSwitch, you must first create a standalone community on the DECagent 90 and then add the DECbridge 90 to it.
 For more information on this and other important community tasks, see the HUBwatch Installation and Configuration manual.

-GIGAswitch Community Description

-The GIGAswitch/FDDI system has a built-in SNMP agent for self management.
-Hence, the only community the system knows about is its own.
+GIGAswitch Community Description The GIGAswitch/FDDI and GIGAswitch/ATM systems have a built-in SNMP agent for self management.
+Hence, the only community these systems know about is their own.